Skip to content

 Insurance companies impose restrictions on certain dog breeds based on historical data and the likelihood of an incident taking place.
 When a breed has a propensity to be involved in incidents, insurers may choose to restrict coverage, or alternatively, increase premiums to mitigate financial liability in dog-related incidents; the average cost per claim of a dog-related incident increased by 31.7% in 2022 to $64,555 from $49,025 in 2021.2

 It's important to note that not all dogs display stereotypical aggressive behavior, even when considered a riskier breed; socialization and proper training play important roles in developing a dog’s behaviors.
-However, dog owners should know that it is unlikely that insurance providers will take an individual dog’s behavior into consideration when providing (or denying) liability coverage.
+However, dog owners should know that it is unlikely that insurance providers will take an individual dog’s behavior into consideration when providing (or denying) liability insurance coverage.
 That’s why it’s important to check with your insurance provider (or prospective provider) what their homeowners insurance policy covers.
+If an insurance company doesn't cover a specific breed, a dog owner may be able to opt for separate pet insurance policies to cover their pets' needs.

 Depending on your location, coverage may be limited, cost more, or even be excluded due to your dog’s breed and past behavior, including bite history.
-For instance, in Pennsylvania and Michigan, coverage cannot be denied or canceled based on a specific dog breed, while in other states like Ohio, higher amounts of liability coverage may be required by state law.3Blog833x417_DogBreeds_4-min
+For instance, in Pennsylvania and Michigan, breed restriction isn't allowed and coverage cannot be denied or canceled based on specific dog breeds, while in other states like Ohio, higher amounts of liability coverage may be required by state law.3Blog833x417_DogBreeds_4-min

 Choosing the right dog breed